Posted by Early Growth

 Commentary regarding the fund such as its overall performance, the highlighting of select investments, and any new initiatives should also be reported quarterly, at a minimum.
 Updates could be given more frequently however, especially if this is a first-time fund or team.
 This can help not only with investor confidence but in providing awareness and marketing of managing partners strengths and styles of investment.

 Designating Responsibilities for Fund Accounting Statements

-This obviously depends on how large the firm is.
+This obviously depends on the size firm.
 When it comes to Financial Statements or Capital Account Statements, a CFO would typically have the final sign off, but Controllers or Senior Accountants could play a significant role.
 For many (very busy) Micro-VCs, outsourcing to a seasoned team can be highly time saving while still providing the compliance and due diligence required.

-As a fund, it is important to remember that just as important as your returns are so are having proper valuation modeling techniques.
-It is essential to choose an auditor that is familiar with the Venture Capital industry.
+When starting a VC fund, it is important to remember that just as important as your returns are so are having proper valuation modeling techniques.
+It is essential to choose an auditor that is familiar with the Venture Capital industry or has experience starting a venture capital firm.
 The holdings are comprised of Illiquid Securities and need to be valued as such.

 Some Audit firms may apply Valuation techniques used on Public Companies to Private Companies, and very early stage private companies at that.
 This can result in costly mistakes and possible litigation later.
 This exemplifies why it is important to have a valuation policy in place.
 A VC firm should confirm that an audit firm fully understands the policy before choosing them.

-With this checklist in hand and a strong focus on the opportunities building a solid and rewarding fund is achievable.
-There is no greater thrill to the serial entrepreneur than being able to create and launch new endeavors.
-If you have any questions on how to keep your financials strong or on putting together experienced valuations send us a message for how we can benefit you and provide support.
+With this checklist in hand and a strong focus on spotting the best opportunities fund starting a VC fund successfully is achievable.
+There is no greater thrill to the serial entrepreneur than being able to create and launch new endeavor's.
+If you have any further questions on how to start a venture capital fund, keep your financials strong or on putting together experienced business valuations, send us a message for how we can benefit you and provide support.